 Sell, J. (2014).
 RAINBOW – cross-cultural skills development in order to more effective coping with culture change stress in: Jośko-Ochojska, J. (Ed.)
 Stres nasz codzienny.
 W przestrzeni stresu i lęku, Śląski Uniwersytet Medyczny, Katowice

 The 21st century is above all characterized by high mobility, previously not known on a global scale.
-Encounters with people from diverse cultural circles, due to reloca- tions, job performance in the multicultural teams and migrations lead to signi cant stress increase.
-The development of the cross–cultural communication skills, while facing personal and professional cultural changes, is of a great importance, in order to minimize the stress impact.
-The preparation for successful dealing with people from diverse cultural circles cannot, however, be limited to the knowledge transfer on the specifics of certain countries, regions or ethnic groups.
-Such strategy dominated the approach in the past century and did not work out.
-The preparation at the cognitive level is not satisfactory and should be considered the beginning on the path towards the development of the cross–cultural skills.
-Inspired by the newest research concerning stress management as well as transition change in the intercultural context, I am presenting a new model, called RAINBOW model, depicting the complexity of the process of cross–cultural communication skills development.
-The rainbow with its seven colors symbolizes diversity in unity and therefore depicts the complexity of the cross-cultural communication skills development.
+Encounters with people from diverse cultural circles, due to relocations, job performance in multicultural teams, and migrations lead to significant stress increase.
+The development of the cross-cultural communication skills, while facing personal and professional cultural changes, is of great importance, in order to minimize the stress impact.
+The preparation for successful dealing with people from diverse cultural circles cannot, however, be limited to the knowledge transfer on the specifics of certain countries, regions, or ethnic groups.
+Such a strategy dominated the approach in the past century and did not work out.
+The preparation at the cognitive level is not satisfactory and should be considered the beginning on the path towards the development of cross-cultural skills.
+Inspired by the newest research concerning stress management as well as transition change in the intercultural context, I am presenting a new model, called RAINBOW model, depicting the complexity of the process of cross-cultural communication skills development.
+The rainbow with its seven colors symbolizes diversity in unity and therefore depicts the complexity of cross-cultural communication skills development.
 On the other side, it has served for centuries in various religions and mythologies as a symbol of hope for better tomorrow and the bound between the human being and the divine powers.
 By the use of the symbolic aspect of the rainbow, I would like to highlight the value of building bridges of understanding and acceptance among people standing on the opposite sites of this natural bridge.
-Seven colors symbolize seven skills, embracing the cross–cultural communication.
+Seven colors symbolize seven skills, embracing the cross-cultural communication.

 The text of the chapter is available in Polish as pdf, pages 53-83